 - Czech Republic

 - Medal Round: Best of the Projected 2022 Olympic Rosters

-It remains to be seen if the NHL will allow its players to participate in the 2022 Winter Olympics in Beijing.
-But if they do, Finland could have an especially impressive roster with loads of offensive talent.
+With NHL players likely to take part in the 2022 Winter Olympics, it’s worth noting that Finland could have an especially impressive roster with loads of offensive talent.

 While it seems like he’s been in the NHL for a half-dozen seasons now, Patrik Laine will only be 23 years-old when the next Winter Olympics are held.
 In a couple years, Winnipeg’s sniper will be in his prime and lighting up the international tournament.

 Apart from Laine, who else might make up Finland’s next Olympic hockey roster?
 Let’s dive in.